7 Pro Audio Secrets: The Art of Studio Monitor Positioning

 Triangulation is a fundamental principle in achieving an accurate stereo image and balanced soundstage.

-I can’t emphasize enough how crucial it is to sit in the right spot.
+I can’t emphasize enough how important it is to sit in the right spot.
 Early in my journey, I sometimes found myself leaning too far back or forward, only to discover that my mixes suffered from imprecise imaging and an uneven frequency response.

 Once I nailed down the perfect listening position, everything improved.